DEM0NAssissan7/desktop-icons-neo/README.md

 # Desktop Icons: Neo

+Copyright 2021 Abdurahman Elmawi (cooper64doom@gmail.com)

+This project (Desktop Icons: Neo) is licensed under the GPL v3.
+To view the details of this license, visit https://www.gnu.org/licenses/gpl-3.0.html.

 ## What is Desktop Icons: Neo?

 **Desktop Icons: Neo** is a desktop icons extension for GNOME.
 It is a fork of the [**Desktop Icons NG**](https://extensions.gnome.org/extension/2087/desktop-icons-ng-ding/) extension.